CALM Command Line Interface (CLI)

 List control configurationsβ

-To list all control configurations and their versions for a control requirement:
+To list all configurations for a control:

-calm hub create control-configuration my-control-configuration.json \
+calm hub list control-configurations \

 --domain risk \